-- General information: Enter your contact information and EIN.
-Fill out the trade name box if your business operates under a name different from your business’s legal name.
-Check the box to the right to see if any of the conditions apply to you; generally, they won’t.
+- General information: This is where you enter your contact information and employer identification number (EIN).
+Fill out the trade name box if your business operates under a name different from your business’ legal name.
+Check the box to the right (titled Type of Return) to see if any of the conditions apply to you; generally, they won’t.

-- Part 1: Indicate whether you paid unemployment tax in one state or multiple states.
-Also, indicate if one of the states is a credit reduction state.
-Be sure to attach the completed Schedule A. Unless all your employees are exempt from state unemployment taxes, you must fill out this section.
+- Part 1: Indicate whether you paid unemployment tax in one state.
+If you’re a multi-state employer and/or one of the states is a credit reduction state, you have to attach a completed Schedule A form.
+Unless all your employees are exempt from state unemployment taxes, you must fill out this section.

 - Part 2: Calculate the total FUTA that you owe.
-The form asks for total wages, exempt wages, and wages over $7,000 per employee.
-The IRS Form 940 Instructions offer more details.
-Then, multiply this amount by 0.6% (.006) to determine your base amount.
+The form asks for total wages, exempt wages, and salary payments made to each employee earning over $7,000 (you can check the Form 940 Instructions for other taxable FUTA wages).
+Then, multiply the total amount by 0.6% (0.006) to determine your base amount.

-- Part 4: Follow the directions to determine your FUTA owed.
-If you accidentally overpaid, you can choose to apply the excess to your next FUTA payment or have the IRS refund the balance.
-If any line does not apply to you, you can leave it blank.
+- Part 4: Follow the form’s directions to determine your FUTA owed.
+If you accidentally overpaid, you can choose to apply the excess to your next FUTA tax payment or have the IRS send you a refund of the balance.

 - Part 5: Show your total FUTA liability for each quarter.
-If the FUTA reported on line 12 is less than $500, skip this section.
+If the FUTA reported on line 12 (in Part 4) is less than $500, skip this section.

 - Part 6: If you have a third-party handling your accounts and want to allow the IRS to contact them for questions, fill out this section.
-This has to be the name of a specific person, not the name of an organization or a person’s job title.
-You or your designee needs to choose a five-digit PIN that the IRS will use to confirm the person’s identity when talking to them.
+This has to be the name of a specific person, not an organization’s name or a person’s job title.
+You and your designee need to choose a five-digit PIN that the IRS will use to confirm the person’s identity when talking to them.

-To learn about more payroll tax forms you may be responsible for completing, check out our guide on payroll forms.
+To learn about more payroll tax forms that employers are responsible for completing, check out our guide on payroll forms.

-If you employed someone for more than 20 weeks or paid an employee more than $1,500 in a year, then you need to pay federal employment taxes.
-You pay 6% on the first $7,000 of each employee’s wages, and there is a discount if you pay state unemployment taxes.
-You need to fill out the IRS Form 940 correctly each year and pay FUTA on time each quarter to avoid penalties.
-The form is not difficult, but you do want to be precise.
+Businesses that employ workers for more than 20 weeks or pay an employee more than $1,500 in a year are required to pay FUTA taxes.
+While you owe 6% on the first $7,000 of each employee’s wages, you can get a discount of up to 5.4% if you pay state unemployment taxes.
+Further, paying your FUTA taxes on time each quarter and filling out the IRS Form 940 correctly each year can help you avoid penalties or tax errors.